-What happens when two highly imaginative virtuosos; one an unparalleled Colombian harpist; the other a highly decorated Venezuelan cuatro player convene at the “home” of John Birks “Dizzy” Gillespie?
+What happens when two highly imaginative virtuosos; an unparalleled Colombian harpist and a highly decorated Venezuelan cuatro player convene at the “home” of the late, great John Birks Dizzy Gillespie?

-The answer will reveal itself when Jorge Glem joins Edmar Castaneda’s quartet at Dizzy’s Club Coca-Cola on February 27-28.
+The answer will reveal itself when they meet at Dizzy’s Club Coca-Cola on February 27, 28, 2018.

-Jorge Glem is lesser known (in the U.S.) but no less formidable.
-The Latin Grammy award winner’s universal approach to the four-stringed instrument fuses jazz, salsa, bluegrass, rock, pop and beyond.
-Also, he has recorded three highly acclaimed musical productions of his own, toured the world and collaborated with Paquito D’ Rivera, Etienne Charles, Ruben Blades, Calle 13, Guaco and Carlos Vives among others.
+Jorge Glem is lesser known in the U.S. but no less formidable.
+The Latin Grammy award winner’s universal approach to the four-stringed instrument fearlessly fuses jazz, salsa, bluegrass, rock, pop and beyond.
+Glem has three highly acclaimed productions of his own.
+Also, he has toured the world and collaborated with Etienne Charles, Ruben Blades, Calle 13, Guaco and Carlos Vives among others.

-The duo met in New York about three years, and the connection was instant.
-Also, both “speak” the language of jazz and their unique approach has taken their instruments out of the shadows and into the light.
+The duo met in New York about three years ago, and the connection was instant.
+Also, both “speak” the language of jazz and their unique approach to their instruments has taken them out of the shadows and into the light.

 Edmar Castaneda Quartet featuring Jorge Glem

 Dizzy’s Club Coca-Cola